ajay-kumar-gour/JavaScript-Journey/readme.md

 Non-primitive types, also known as reference types, are more complex data types that are mutable and can hold multiple values.
 They include Object, Array, Function, and others.
 Variables of non-primitive types store references or addresses that point to the actual data in memory.
 When you work with a non-primitive type, you are manipulating a reference to the data rather than the data itself.

-Certainly!
-Here's a README.md file with the information presented in a tabular format, along with simple explanations for primitive and non-primitive (reference) types:

-markdown
-Copy code
-# JavaScript Data Types Overview 📚

-This repository provides an overview of various data types in JavaScript, including primitive and non-primitive (reference) types.
-Understanding these types is fundamental for effective programming in JavaScript.

 ## Data Types Summary

 | Type           | Category    | Example                   | Description                                             |